json-schema-org/understanding-json-schema/source/reference/object.rst

 ^^^^^^^^^^^^^^^^^^^

-Schema dependencies work like property dependencies, but instead of just specifying other required properties, they can extend the schema to have other constraints.
+Schema dependencies work like property dependencies, but instead of just specifying required properties, they specify a schema that must be valid against the instance.

 For example, here is another way to write the above: